jaz303/spark/README.md

 # spark

 Spark is an instant-feedback sketch coding environment for Javascript that has been heavily inspired by Processing.
-It was designed for use in a classroom environment, the idea being that students would code along with the lesson content, immediately seeing the results of their changes.
+It was designed for use in the classroom, the core idea being that students should code along during each lesson and benefit from the ability to immediately try out new material and experiment with the effects of small changes.

 Here's a screenshot:

 <img src="https://raw.github.com/jaz303/spark/master/screenshot.jpg">

+## Obligatory

+Alpha software!
+Dungeons!
+Dragons!
+Raaaaaa!

 ## Usage Notes